Here is a plan to help you create a business that expresses your soul — and allows you to have a semi-retirement lifestyle.

 - By year 2: Part-time income, providing your authentic service.

-- By year 10: Full & meaningful recurring income, allowing for semi-retirement, while being one of the best in your field.
+- By year 10: Full & somewhat passive income, allowing for semi-retirement, and being one of the best in your field.

-Although this is called a 10 Year Plan, you might be able to speed everything up, depending on how effectively and quickly you can implement this.
+Although this is called a 10-Year Plan, you might be able to speed everything up, depending on how effectively you implement this.

-It depends on your quantity and quality of focus, and your speed of implementation.
+It depends totally on your quantity and quality of focus, and your speed of implementation.
+This is why I consider joyful productivity to be the foundation for authentic business growth and sustainability.

-However, 10 years allows a more spacious and realistic way for most solopreneurs to realize this dream.
+10 years allows a spacious and realistic way for most solopreneurs to realize this dream, by developing good habits bit by bit.

-You can do this even if you currently have a full-time job, or if you are busy caring for young children or aging parents.
+If you currently have a full-time job, or if you are busy caring for young children or aging parents, the first 2 years of the plan may take you longer, as you get used to creating healthy boundaries between your business and life.

 Year 1: Authentic Content Marketing

-To begin, focus your efforts on building an audience of kindred spirits, people who naturally resonate with your authentic content and style:
+To begin, focus your efforts on building an audience of kindred spirits, people who naturally resonate with your real voice and style:

-- Using a blog or video channel (or a combination), share the helpful or inspiring things you find online, as well as your passions, your learnings, your experience through stories.
+- Using a blog and/or video channel, share your thoughts regarding your passions, learnings, and experiences.
 Explore your “voice” and ideas.
 Create a variety of content.

 - Find a rhythm that works for you to do this consistently.
 Carve out a schedule of content-creation that doesn’t interfere with your other responsibilities in work and life.